 - Bureau Veritas HS&E Ltd is the appointed Central Management and Co-ordination Unit (CMCU) for the AURN.
 The role of the CMCU is to manage the overall infrastructure of the network and to provide for preliminary analysis of data, its validation and onward dissemination to public information channels through the Air Quality Communications Unit.
 Once validated, the data is passed to the appointed QA/QC unit.
 For continuous monitoring, data is polled via telemetry and validated within the hour and published as "provisional data".
 CMCU contractor is responsible for the appointment of local site operators locally appointed organizations responsible for routine calibration procedures for equipment and equipment support units.
 The equipment support units are appointed representatives of equipment manufacturers that maintain and service monitors.
-They respond to breakdown and poor performance of units as identified by CMCU through the polled diagnostic information. - AEA Technology plc (AEA) is the appointed QA/QC unit for the network.
+They respond to breakdown and poor performance of units as identified by CMCU through the polled diagnostic information. - Kings College London Environmental Research Group (KCL ERG) is the appointed CMCU for the London Air Quality Network (LAQN) and Regional Network monitoring sites affiliated to the AURN.
+The role of KCL is almost identical to that of Bureau Veritas HS&E Limited. - AEA Technology plc (AEA) is the appointed QA/QC unit for the network.
 The role of the QA/QC unit is to work closely with CMCU on the initial validation of data polled via telemetry.
 Provisional data is further ratified and published in its final format every three months, having taken into account further information available on the diagnostics and equipment performance, maintenance and servicing records and any localized events that may influence the validity of the data.
 AEA is also the appointed Air Quality Communications Unit, and remain responsible for the hosting and maintenance of the Air Quality Information Archive (at www.airquality.co.uk) - Air Liquide is the appointed contractor for the supply of standard gases to the AURN. - The Department for the Environment, Food and Rural Affairs (Defra) is the competent authority legally mandated to report on air quality compliance issues to the European Commission.
 It is the lead body in appointing contracts on air quality for UK Government associated with EU legislation applicable at the Member State level.
 The devolved administrations are the Scottish Government, the Department of the Environment Northern Ireland and the Welsh Assembly, which additional take lead roles in responding to air quality issues at the national and European levels.